depressed-pho/quick-mining/README.md

    the behavior of the addon, such as when to enable quick-mining, what kind of blocks should be quick-mined, and more.
-6. **It is compatible with other addons.** Modifying `player.json` is one of the great ways to make an addon incompatible with others.
+6. **It is compatible with other addons.** Modifying `player.json` is one of the greatest ways to make an addon incompatible with others.
 This addon doesn't do anything like that.

 # Installation